Maeevick/kata_sandbox_typescript/README.md

 ##### TODO _(maybe some day if necessary_)

-:arrow_right: less important practice TDD on kata
+:arrow_right: less important to practice TDD on kata

 - setup integration test's stack for web server kata with `supertest`
 - setup end-2-end test's stack for web application with `cypress` and/or `playwright`